-- During special enrollment, issuers may rescind an enrollee's coverage if the documentation provided to an issuer does not support the qualifying event.
-Cancellations of coverage due to failure to provide documentation to support the qualifying event shall be communicated to the Exchange via the manual reconciliation process (i.e., issuers will not transmit an 834 transaction). - Payment due date must allow a minimum of 15 business days for a consumer to make a binding payment after the consumer receives an invoice.
+During special enrollment, issuers may rescind an enrollee's coverage if the documentation provided to an issuer does not support the qualifying event.
+Cancellations of coverage due to failure to provide documentation to support the qualifying event shall be communicated to the Exchange via the manual reconciliation process (i.e., issuers will not transmit an 834 transaction).